CONTACT US NOW | (925) 932-0201

-If you have a tendency toward compulsive or addictive behaviors, like sex addiction or porn addition, it’s important to learn how to be vigilant and watch for small triggering situations — those seemingly almost “innocent” temptations that you may act on, those situations that in and of themselves are not all that bad.
+If you have a tendency toward compulsive or addictive behaviors, like sex addiction or porn addiction, it's important to learn how to be vigilant and watch for small triggering situations — those seemingly almost "innocent" temptations that you may act on, those situations that in and of themselves are not all that bad.

 As you know if you've dealt with a compulsive or addictive tendency, big problems or big acting out behavior can begin with the a smallest of actions.